ethereum/portal-network-specs/beacon-chain/beacon-network.md

     proof: HistoricalSummariesProof
 )

-historical_summaries_key   = 0 (uint8)
+historical_summaries_key   = Container(epoch: uint64)
 selector                   = 0x14

 content                    = ForkDigest + SSZ.serialize(historical_summaries_with_proof)
 content_key                = selector + SSZ.serialize(historical_summaries_key)
 ```

-> A `0` in the content key is equivalent to the request for the latest
+> A node SHOULD return the latest `HistoricalSummariesWithProof` object it has in response to a `FindContent` request.
-HistoricalSummaries that the requested node has available.
+> If a node cannot provide the requested or newer `HistoricalSummariesWithProof` object, it MUST NOT reply with any content.

 ### Algorithms